thiagohfo/LeetCode/README.md

 # LeetCode Solutions
-## Problem codes already resolved and submitted.
+## Problem codes already resolved and submitted by Thiago.